 Bio

-Chris Bisram, an Indo-Caribbean Multidisciplinary Artist with a primary focus in dance and theater.
-Bisram completed a work-study and summer intensive at Greenspace, a dance and performance studio in Queens.
-I have performed in Fertile Ground Showcase, hosted by Greenspace, and City of Forest Day, hosted by IDig2Learn, a Roosevelt Island Collective.
-At City of Forest Day, they choreographed and performed a piece to portray the stages of life of a tree.
-Bisram has also taken part in the Artichoke dance companies Ambassadorship program, which helps foster one's knowledge and abilities in environmental based art practices.
+Chris Bisram is an Indo-Caribbean multidisciplinary artist with a primary focus in dance and theater.
+Bisram has completed a work-study and summer intensive at Green Space, a dance studio in Queens.
+They performed in the Fertile Ground Showcase at Green Space, and City of Forest Day by IDig2Learn, a Roosevelt Island environmental education collective.
+As well as performed for City of Water day with Idig2Learn.
+Bisram has also taken part in the Artichoke Ambassadorship program, which helps foster one's knowledge and abilities in environmental based art practices.